bergesinstitute/grafmethodenglish/book-5-unit-1.md

 🔹 *Had* + participio pasado.
 Una acción anterior a otra acción pasada.

-*When I arrived, she had already left.* (Cuando llegué, ella ya se había ido).

-*I had never eaten sushi before I went to Japan.*
-(Nunca había comido sushi antes de ir a Japón).

-*By the time [baɪ ðə taɪm] (para cuando) we got to the cinema, the movie had started.*
+*When I arrived, she had already left.
+By the time we got to the cinema, the movie had started.*
-(Para cuando llegamos al cine, la película ya había empezado).

-### Conversation

-Rita: Why were you late to the meeting yesterday?

-George: When I got to the office, the meeting had already started.
-My alarm hadn't gone off, so I woke up late.
-By the time I left home, it was already 9:30.

-R: That's terrible.
-Had you set the alarm the night before?

-G: Yes, I had set it, but my phone had run out of battery during the night.

 ## Present perfect continuous